MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_images.md

 **This is preliminary content and subject to change.**

 In the previous Windows Server quick start, a Windows container was created from a pre-existing container image.
-This exercise will detail creating your own container images manually, creating images using a Dockerfile, and uploading these images to Docker Hub.
+This exercise will detail creating your own container images manually and creating images using a Dockerfile.

 **Prerequisites:**